 This fish is subject to a small commercial fishery, but is a popular target for sport fishermen.

-- Long, slender, almost round bodies.
+- Has a long, slender, almost round body.

 - Egg production per spawning period increases from 50,000 eggs at age 2 to upwards of 400,000 eggs by age 6.

 - Can spawn more than once per spawning season.

 - Off southern California, external fertilization takes place from April to September, peaking in June.

 - Prefers coastal areas near reefs or kelp, but has been found in waters as deep as 37 meters (120 ft).